jdoleary/Spellmasons/docs/CriticalPath.md

         - Multiplayer save load with "take over player"
         - Notify when version isn't same
 - January 1/15-1/21
+    - small stuff
+        - fix being able to go negative mana if you queue a spell before the previous spell's mana is spent
+        - rename vampire or restore that it passes blood curse on to you when it bites
+        - multiplayer perk resurrect icon
     - Balanced / Difficult
     - Finish Boss
         - Implement aoe damage against enemies chain+hurt?